B. T. Brown Reservoir

-Fishing

 B.T.
 Brown reservoir is accessible to all Coweta County Residents with a few requirements.
 Obtaining a permit requires going to the Coweta County Water & Sewerage Authority located at 545 Corinth Road, Newnan, Georgia 30263.

 Pavilion

 The Pavilion has 3 connected shaded areas with picnic tables and restroom accessibility.
 The Pavilion area has swings and multiple playground areas for children.
 The Pavilion is accessible to all Coweta County Residents with a few requirements.